ben-trainer/osTicket/README.md

 <p>

-4.)
-To start we will need to enable Internet Information Services (IIS).
+4) Enable Internet Information Services (IIS).
 To do this open the Control Panel -> Programs -> Turn Windows Features On or Off.

  - We will then check Internet Information Services and expand it, expand World Wide Web Services, and Application Development Features.
 Check the CGI box.
 Now under Common HTTP Features check HTTP Redirection and WebDAV Publishing and click ok.
 Then IIS will be installed.